giladl82/reduxform-reachtext/README.md

-# Tinymce
+# CKEditor

-This branch implement the tinymce text editor inside the redux-form
+This branch implement the ckeditor text editor inside the redux-form

-** There is no API key for the tinymce, becuase this is a demo only